Business Growth Strategies Needs Purpose More Than Mission And Vision

 and values?

-positive impact do you want to create in the world?
+- Start with Purpose: Engage in discussions with stakeholders to define the organization’s core reason for being.
+What positive impact do you want to create in the world?

-Develop Values: Identify a set of core values that reflect your
+- Develop Values: Identify a set of core values that reflect your organization’s character and how you operate.
+These values should be clear, concise, and consistently applied.

-Moving from Annual Planning to a Rolling 3-Year Plan with
+Moving from Annual Planning to a Rolling 3-Year Plan

-Annual planning can be a time-consuming process that often
+- Quarterly Reviews: Annual planning can be a time-consuming process that often results in a static document that quickly becomes outdated in today’s fast-paced business environment.

-A more agile approach is to develop a rolling 3-year plan
+A more agile approach is to develop a rolling 3-year plan with a focus on quarterly reviews.
+This method offers several advantages:

 - Increased Focus on the Present: By breaking down the strategic plan into 12 quarterly chunks, organizations can prioritize immediate goals and actions without getting bogged down in distant future considerations.